NotAShelf/stash/README.md

 - Text previews with customizable width
 - Automatic clipboard monitoring with `stash watch`
 - Sensitive clipboard filtering via regex (see below)
+- Sensitive clipboard flitering by application (see below)

 See [usage section](#usage) for more details.